Gigarta: In ancient sources

 The precise location of Gigarta remains debated among scholars due to scarce archaeological evidence directly linked to the site; information about the settlement comes from inscriptions and ancient texts suggesting it was situated on the western foothills of Mount Lebanon.
-First century AD Greek geographer Strabo refers the place as "Gigartus", one of the strongholds of the "Arabians and Itureans", and describes its location as being on the slopes of the Libanus.
+First century AD Greek geographer Strabo refers the place as "Gigartus", one of the strongholds of the "Arabians and Itureans", and describes its location as being on the slopes of the Libanus (Mount Lebanon).
 Pliny the Elder writing in the first century AD, situated Gigarta between Tripolis to the north and Botrys to the south.
 The Museiliha inscription referencing Gigarta was discovered in Aabrine, south of the promontory of Ras ash-Shaq'a.
 It was reported to have been transported from its findspot in the vicinity of the Mseilha Fort.
 This inscription, now housed in the Louvre Museum, is in Latin and records a boundary-marking operation between Caesarea ad Libanum and the people of Gigarta, from the vicus (village) of the Sidonians, on the order of a procurator.
 Gigarta does not appear to have attained the status of a civitas, even during the early Byzantine period (330–717).
 Byzantine geographer George of Cyprus, writing as late as the early seventh century, still referred to it as a village.